SolraBizna/ars-emu/README.md

 # Documentation

 A brief history of Eiling Technologies and the Artificial Reality System console is in `FICTION.md`.
 A detailed description of the ARS hardware is in `HARDWARE.md`.
-Both documents are written in an "in-universe" tone.
+Both documents are written in an "in-universe" tone, as if the ARS were a real product and Eiling Technologies were a real electronics company.

 # License

 ARS-emu is distributed under the GNU General Public License version 3 or later.

+This means:

 - If you distribute a modified binary of ARS-emu, you *must* provide the source code to your modifications.
 - Bundling a closed-source or otherwise GPL-incompatible game with a copy of ARS-emu is permitted, even encouraged.
 Doing so *does not* "infect" the game with the GPL.
-The only requirement is that the user must be free to subsitute their own build of ARS-emu, or a different emulator entirely, for the one you bundled.
+The only requirement for GPL compliance is that the user must be free to subsitute their own build of ARS-emu, or a different emulator entirely, for the one you bundled.

 ## SimpleConfig